jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 I am planning to go the recommended route of retrying the connection on failure.
 This functionality is not yet available in spring boot.
 There is an open issue about this [#4779](https://github.com/spring-projects/spring-boot/issues/4779).
 Meanwhile, I am planning to implement my own.

-As always, the source code is available on github.
+As always, the source code is available on [github](https://github.com/jalispran/springboot-elasticsearch-docker).
+Check that out for the code and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0MDEyMTk3MywxMzEyOTAwMzIzLC04NT
+eyJoaXN0b3J5IjpbLTIwNjQzODU1NDAsLTk0MDEyMTk3MywxMz
-g2MTM1MzEsLTEzNDYzOTYwODcsLTExNjI0Mjg5MjMsMTIyOTM0
+EyOTAwMzIzLC04NTg2MTM1MzEsLTEzNDYzOTYwODcsLTExNjI0
-MjU2MSwtNzM5MTE3NzU1LC0xNDU1NDM1Mjk3LDEwMTQ0NDEwMj
+Mjg5MjMsMTIyOTM0MjU2MSwtNzM5MTE3NzU1LC0xNDU1NDM1Mj
-FdfQ==
+k3LDEwMTQ0NDEwMjFdfQ==
 -->